ragazziana/fridakahloquotegenerator/README.md

 # FreecodeCamp HTML/CSS Challenge

 This is an HTML/CSS assignment for FreecodeCamp.
-The main goal was to build a responsive landing page.
+The main goal was to build a responsive quote generator application using Javascript.

 💻🖱️\
 My Live Version of the project is here: https://ragazziana.github.io/fridakahloquotegenerator/